 The outcome of the Curriculum for Excellence is that each child attains to be a Successful Learning, Effective Contributor, Confident Individual and Responsible Citizen.

 Pre- School funding

-Rocking Horse and Seabeach Nurseries are partner provider nurseries and comply with Edinburgh City Council terms and conditions.
-All funding will be applied for by the nursery and a cheque will be given to you three times per year for the full funding allocated.
-Our nurseries do not reduce your fees.
+Active Kids Day Nurseries are partner provider nurseries and comply with Edinburgh City Council terms and conditions.
+All funding will be applied for by the nursery.